awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-targettracking.md

    1. For **Target value**, enter `75`\.

-   1. For **Scale\-out cooldown period**, enter `60`\.
+   1. For **Scale\-out cooldown period**, enter `60` seconds\.
 A scale\-out activity increases the number of your service's tasks\.
-A scale\-out cooldown period specifies the amount of time, in seconds, after a scale\-out activity completes before another scale\-out activity can start\.
+While the scale\-out cooldown period is in effect, the capacity that has been added by the previous scale\-out activity that initiated the cooldown is calculated as part of the desired capacity for the next scale out\.
+The intention is to continuously \(but not excessively\) scale out\.

-   1. For **Scale\-in cooldown period**, enter `60`\.
+   1. For **Scale\-in cooldown period**, enter `60` seconds\.
 A scale\-in activity reduces the number of your service's tasks\.
-A scale\-in cooldown period specifies the amount of time, in seconds, after a scale\-in activity completes before another scale\-in activity can start\.
+The scale\-in cooldown period is used to block subsequent scale\-in requests until it has expired\.
+The intention is to scale in conservatively to protect your application's availability\.
+However, if another alarm triggers a scale out activity during the cooldown period after a scale\-in, Service Auto Scaling scales out your scalable target immediately\.

    1. Choose **Save**\.